LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 # Email and SMS Templates

-The plugin sends a few automated notifications to members.
-Administrators can customise the text for each from **Email & SMS** in the WordPress admin menu.
-Each template appears in its own collapsible accordion so you can focus on one message at a time.
-Every accordion contains its own **Save Changes** button and progress spinner, matching the style used on the Events and Members screens.
+The plugin sends automated notifications to members.
+Administrators can edit the text for each message from **Email & SMS** in the WordPress admin menu.
+Templates are listed in a table similar to the Manage Events page.
+Click a row to expand an inline form containing the fields for that communication.
+Each form has its own **Save Changes** button and progress spinner.

 ## Available Templates